viggohq/nativescript-svg/README.md

 ##### ImageSourceSVGModule.fromResource(name: string): ImageSourceSVG

-* Loads this instance from the specified resource name.
+- Loads this instance from the specified resource name.

 ##### ImageSourceSVGModule.fromFile(path: string): ImageSourceSVG

-* Creates a new ImageSourceSVG instance and loads it from the specified file.
+- Creates a new ImageSourceSVG instance and loads it from the specified file.

 ##### ImageSourceSVGModule.fromData(data: any): ImageSourceSVG

-* Creates a new ImageSourceSVG instance and loads it from the specified resource name.
+- Creates a new ImageSourceSVG instance and loads it from the specified resource name.

 ##### ImageSourceSVGModule.fromBase64(source: string): ImageSourceSVG

-* Creates a new ImageSourceSVG instance and loads it from the specified resource name.
+- Creates a new ImageSourceSVG instance and loads it from the specified resource name.

 ##### ImageSourceSVGModule.fromBase64(source: string): ImageSourceSVG

-* Creates a new ImageSourceSVG instance and loads it from the specified resource name.
+- Creates a new ImageSourceSVG instance and loads it from the specified resource name.

 ##### ImageSourceSVGModule.fromUrl(url: string): Promise:ImageSourceSVG

-* Downloads the image from the provided Url and creates a new ImageSourceSVG instance from it.
+- Downloads the image from the provided Url and creates a new ImageSourceSVG instance from it.

 ---

 You can call every method in two ways, for example:

 ```
-//from the svf file object
+//from the svg file object
 svgFile.loadFromResource(name: string): boolean  // synchronously
 svgFile.fromResource(name: string): ImageSourceSVG //asynchronously
 ```